Catoosa Community Web-Info Center

 of Tears" around 1839, and many of my relatives are still around here today.
 One of my relatives, known as

-"The Cherokee Kid," America's Favorite Cowboy, was Will Rogers.
+"The Cherokee Kid," America's Favorite Indian Cowboy, Will Rogers.

 (More about Catoosa from the Oklahoma Historical Society)